 The use of Adobe Bridge to batch rename, date, number and tag photographs for consistent search and developing a keywords list.

-Introducing Microsoft PowerPoint and the creation of customised templates for brand or practice identity.
+Introducing Microsoft PowerPoint and Keynote and the creation of customised templates for brand or practice identity.

 A quick technique for importing photographs for presentation or digital smile design and aesthetic planning.
 Create a presentation of your patient in under a minute.